jwcook23/mssql_dataframe/README.md

 2. column size will increase if needed, for example from TINYINT to INT
 3. an SQL table will be created if it does not exist

+With `adjust_sql_objects=True` exceptions will still be raised in certian cases to preserve integrity:

+1. prevent changing SQL data type from number like to string
+2. prevent changing column nullability

 ```python
 import time
 import pandas as pd